HarisMajeed05/HarisMajeed05/README.md

 ### About

-AI Engineer working at the intersection of computer vision, document intelligence, and full-stack engineering, with a habit of building systems from the ground up to understand how they actually work before applying modern AI on top of them.
-Currently building computer vision and document intelligence pipelines at **MLBench Pvt Ltd**, with hands-on work spanning field detection, deepfake detection, and retrieval-augmented generation.
+AI Engineer working at the intersection of computer vision and full-stack engineering, with a habit of building systems from the ground up to understand how they actually work before applying modern AI on top of them.
+Currently building computer vision pipelines at **MLBench Pvt Ltd**, with project experience spanning OCR-based document field detection, deepfake detection, and retrieval-augmented generation.

 Product-engineering mindset: comfortable owning a problem from data pipeline through model to a deployed FastAPI/React interface, not just the modeling layer.